Hello, my friends. We’re already a third of the way through, but we still have much more to explore as we dig into another entry of…

 And so, the scene ends with the Inner Circle’s leader hiding out from afar as he grins with devilish delight.

 Following the opening title sequence, we cut to a year later at the Xavier Institute for Higher Learning in Westchester County, New York.
 We learn from Charles’ narration that his school was meant to teach young mutants and serve as a safe haven from the “fear of persecution”.
-It also turns out that the X-Men, who once fought to help bridge peaceful coexistion between mutants and humanity, have disbanded since the Phoenix Incident involving them and the Inner Circle.
+It also turns out that the X-Men, who once fought to help bridge peaceful co-existion between mutants and humanity, have disbanded following the Phoenix Incident.

 We then discover Charles as he stops by the memorial slab made in honor of the late Jean Grey.

 He then slips into a dream where he’s comforting a group of young mutants who are all crying.
 He promises them that even though they’re all scared, he’ll give them the protection they need.

 Just then, he notices a boy who’s crying.
 As Charles tries to comfort the young lad, he suddenly notices that he can’t read his thoughts.
 He tries to reach out to the boy, but is unable to.
 As he wakes up, Xavier realizes that he’s had this dream before as snow begins to fall onto his compound.

 Meanwhile, a young girl is getting pursued by a small group of robots.
 After getting shot with a dart, it turns out that she’s a mutant as she displays her powers.

 Following the reveal of the person behind the hunt, the scene ends with the dart injecting the girl with a tranquilizer as she falls down and becomes unconscious, allowing her pursuers to capture her.